Camp Application

 Unannounced Inspections and Monitoring

-Summer Youth Camps receiving funds through the NJ Child Care Assistance Program will be inspected by the New Jersey Department of Health to ensure compliance with the state and federal requirements.
+Summer youth camps receiving funds through the NJ Child Care Assistance Program will be inspected by the New Jersey Department of Health to ensure compliance with the state and federal requirements.